nikosT/oar3/docs/admin/installation.rst

 .. warning::

-   **THIS DOCUMENTATION IS OUTDATED AND CORESPONDS TO OAR 2.5.X NOT 3.0.0**
+   **THIS DOCUMENTATION IS OUTDATED AND CORRESPONDS TO OAR 2.5.X NOT 3.0.0**

 Installation
 ============